telefonicaid/fiware-edison/README.md

 ```
 root@edison:/home/pythonajln# python edison2fiware.py
 ```
+* Now, your data is in the FIWARE IoT Stacke, so you can ** Read the data from you application using NGSI APIs ** Show your data in Freeboard as explained in [Visualizing your FiWARE IoT Stack Data](http://github.com/fiware-edison/README.md)

 ## Accesing your FiWARE IoT Stack Data
 Now, you have your sensors data in FIWARE IoT Stack.
 So what?